-For example, chickpeas which are for me the best meat substitute, need to be soaked overnight, and then pressure cooked for half an hour, and can then be frozen and instantly available.
+For example chickpeas which are for me the best meat-substitute, need to be soaked overnight, pressure cooked for half an hour, and can then be frozen and instantly available.

-Many of these healthy dinner recipes, we will present first in the usual way, and then pressure-cooked.
+Many of these nutritious dinner recipes, we will present first in the usual way, and then pressure-cooked.

-For example, our first meal is a chicken dinner.
+For example, below is a chicken-dinner.
 Normally it would take an hour and half in the oven; that is how it is presented below.
 But by pressure cooking first for say twenty minutes, and then roasting for about half the time, you have just reduced your efforts by a more than a third.

 This page will be built by degrees.
 First up is an old favourite that really is not difficult.